ddebeer/scDIFtest/cran-comments.md

 * windows (on AppVeyor), release

 ## R CMD check results
-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 notes

-New submission
+- New submission
+- DIF is the common abbriviation for Differential Item Functioning.

 ## Downstream dependencies